Weighted Contrastive Learning for Anomaly-Aware Time-Series Forecasting: Related Work

 \section{Related Work}

 Time-series forecasting has evolved from classical models to deep neural architectures capable of capturing nonlinear and long-range dependencies.
 RNNs improved sequential modeling but suffered from vanishing gradients and slow recurrence \cite{kim2025comprehensive}.
-These limitations motivated the adoption of Transformer-based forecasters, which use self-attention to efficiently model long-horizon dependencies \cite{vaswani2023attention, wang2024tslib}.
-Informer \cite{zhou2021informerefficienttransformerlong} and Autoformer \cite{wu2022autoformer} further reduced the cost of attention, making large-scale forecasting feasible.
+These limitations motivated the adoption of Transformer-based forecasters, which use self-attention to efficiently model long-horizon dependencies \cite{vaswani2023attention,wang2026deep}.
+Informer \cite{zhou2021informer}, and Autoformer \cite{wu2021autoformer} further reduced the cost of attention, making large-scale forecasting feasible.
 More recently, frequency-domain models such as TimesNet \cite{wu2022timesnet} and FEDformer \cite{zhou2022fedformer} leverage Fourier transforms to extract seasonal patterns with high efficiency, while foundation models like MOMENT \cite{goswami2024moment} pre-train general encoders for transfer learning across datasets.
-In parallel, self-supervised approaches such as TS2Vec \cite{yue2022ts2vec}, SoftCLT \cite{softclt_zhang2023softclt}, and Timesurl \cite{liu2024timesurl} learn robust representations.
+In parallel, self-supervised approaches such as TS2Vec \cite{yue2022ts2vec}, SoftCLT \cite{lee2024soft}, and Timesurl \cite{liu2024timesurl} learn robust representations.

 Despite these architectural advances, forecasting models trained on normal data often struggle with distribution shifts caused by rare or anomalous events.
-A straightforward approach involves fine-tuning pre-trained forecasters on anomaly-augmented data, but this risks that the model's performance on normal data periods degrades significantly \cite{wu2024adaptive, wang2024comprehensive}.
+A straightforward approach involves fine-tuning pre-trained forecasters on anomaly-augmented data, but this risks significant degradation in the model's performance during normal data periods \cite{wu2024adaptive,wang2024comprehensive}.
 Representation learning provides a principled way to learn invariant features that generalize across changing conditions \cite{trirat2024universal}.
 Contrastive learning \cite{hu2024comprehensive} learns robust representations by aligning positive pairs in the latent space, making features invariant to distribution shifts.
 In forecasting, however, anomalies often change future values, so forcing full alignment between normal and anomaly-augmented samples can remove useful anomaly information.